 Check out our friend Pri yon Joni again performing the famous DJ Jazzy Jeff “Peter Piper” scratch routine on the Pioneer DJ DDJ-200 controller.
 With its tiny jogwheels and $140 price tag you may not believe this is possible:

 4. You can’t “beatjuggle” without spinning visual cues

 Beatjuggling is tricky, whether it’s on vinyl or not, it takes incredible coordination, rhythm and practice.
 When DJs beat juggle on vinyl, they use marks on the record labels to be able to give themselves a visual cue of the position of the record.
 And those records are constantly spinning.
-In general this is not available to controller DJs, it’s replicated on some DJ controllers, like the LED lights on some Reloop and Pioneer models, and the spinning platters on the Numark NS7III, but is not the norm, and is mostly only available on more expensive units.
+In general this is not available to controller DJs, it’s replicated on some DJ controllers, like the LED lights on the rim of the jogwheels on the Traktor Kontrol S4 Mk3, the jogwheel displays on the Pioneer DJ DDJ-1000, and the spinning platters on the Numark NS7III, but is not the norm, and is mostly only available on more expensive units.

 So can beatjuggling, and the more advanced techniques like “chasing” be done on a normal controller?
 You guessed it, absolutely yes, and DJ Wreckdown is going to bust this myth for us in the following video, with his awesome routine on the Denon MC3000 and Traktor (also proving that some non-Native controllers work great with Traktor too!):

 5. Scratching on a controller is not like “performing” on turntables